pnlbwh/pnlpipe/README.md

-*pnlpipe* is a framework for the authoring and running of file based data processing pipelines, as well as for the automated installation of prerequisite software packages.
-Once you have written a pipeline, and the installation recipes for the software it relies on, you will be able run it with one or more combinations of parameters (including multiple software versions), and be able to build all of its dependent software automatically.
+*pnlpipe* is a framework for authoring and running file based data processing pipelines, and for automatically installing prerequisite software packages.
+Once you have constructed a pipeline, and the installation recipes for the software it relies on, you will be able run it with one or more combinations of parameters (including multiple software versions), and be able to build all of its dependent software automatically.
 It is efficient in that it